CZ-NIC/envelope/README.md

 Envelope().auto_submitted.no()  # mark message as human produced
 ```
 ### Supportive
   * **e-mail addresses** Any address encountered is internally converted to an `Address` object that can be imported from the `envelope` package.
-You can safely access following properties:
+You can safely access following `str` properties:
     * `.name` – the real name
     * `.address` – the e-mail address
     * `.host` – its domain